 Select Wines

-The 2016 Smith Devereux Napa Valley Chardonnay is the color of dried straw in the glass.
-The bouquet smells inviting – like standing underneath an orange tree in bloom with enticing aromas of Lemon meringue pie, honeysuckle, and hazelnut complementing the citrus nuances.
-Rounded on the palate, somewhat oily with flavors of popcorn, butter and nuances of mineralities and toasted hazelnut on the finish.
+The 2016 Smith Devereux Napa Valley Chardonnay is the color of dried straw; the bouquet smells inviting – like standing underneath an orange tree in bloom with enticing aromas of lemon meringue pie, honeysuckle, and hazelnut complementing the citrus nuances.
+Rounded on the palate, its texture is somewhat oily with flavors of popcorn, melting butter and nuances of mineralities and toasted hazelnut on the finish.
 Drinks very well by itself.
 700 cases of this wine were produced.

-Smith Devereux is also very careful about limiting the size of their glass bottles – choosing a lighter weight Grade A bottle for their wines and etching labels rather than adhering paper labels.
+In terms of a wineries’ carbon footprint, the greatest impact is with glass bottles.
+Smith Devereux is very careful about the size of their glass bottles, choosing a lighter weight Grade A bottle for their wines and etching labels rather than adhering paper labels.
 Total production is around 4,000 cases a year.
-For more information, to purchaese wine, to join the mailing list or one of their wine clubs (membership grants access to wine club only limited production wines), visit: www.smithdevereux.com
+For more information, to purchase wine, to arrange a vineyard tour, or to join the mailing list or one of their wine clubs (membership grants access to wine club only limited production wines), visit: www.smithdevereux.com

 Love the whole story behind these sublime wines~Arresting!